ashwini-bochare11/testRepo1/README.md

 # testRepo1

 This is git
-i am used for the first time
+i use for the first time